 Keeping The Challenge

 As much as possible, learn to identify the risks and warning signs of mental illness in your ward, too.
 Even with parental consent and sound Strength & conditioning training insurance Australia policy on hand, providing a healthy training program that allows room for athletes to express themselves can truly help prevent burnout and frustrations.
-Be reminded that young as they are, these kids may also want to have fun and enjoy life like other usual kids do.
+Be reminded that young as they are, these kids may also want to have fun and enjoy life as other usual kids do.
 Often, athletes’ full recovery rests heavily on their emotional and mental situation parallel with physical recovery.